top of page

 The Itneraries

-The following alphabetical lists includes of geographical localities in the map and described or mentioned by Polo in his text:
+The following alphabetical list includes of geographical localities in the map and described or mentioned by Polo in his text:

 1. Abasie (Abyssinia, scilicet Ethiopia)